 Some of the applications of substance over form accounting in IFRS.

 - An undertaking may dispose of an asset to another party so that the document purports to pass legal ownership to that party.
 Nevertheless, agreements may ensure that the undertaking continues enjoying the asset's benefits.
 This may be done to raise finance, using the asset as collateral.
 In such circumstances, the reporting of a sale would not represent the transaction faithfully.

-- Leases as per IFRS 16 are accounted for following their substance and financial reality and not merely with the legal form.
+- Lease agreements as per IFRS 16 are accounted for following their substance and financial reality and not merely with the legal form.
 The lessee may acquire no legal title to the leased asset in a finance lease.
-The lessee obtains the benefits of the leased asset for most of its economic life, controlling the asset for the lease period in return for paying the asset's value and the related interest charge.
+In return for paying the asset's value and interest charges, the lessee enjoys the benefits of the leased asset for most of its economic life.
 IFRS 16 on leases, therefore, requires the lease to be shown as an asset on the lessee's balance sheet.

-- IAS 32 requires capital instruments to be classified as debt or equity, whichever represents the substance
+- IAS 32 requires capital instruments to be classified as debt or equity to be recorded in the financial statements, whichever represents the substance.

 Criticism of substance over form

 - Substance over form principle can lead to complex accounting standards and disclosures, making it difficult for investors and others to understand a company's financial statements.

 - Application of the substance over form principle increases bias in accounting.
 It is primarily determined by the accountant doing professional judgment and their moral and ethical qualities.